KDE/digikam-doc/post_processing/metadata_editor.rst

     The XMP Tab from Edit Metadata Tool

 In addition to Exif, IPTC and XMP formats are supported, so you can perform the described actions on metadata stored in these metadata chunks as for Exif.
 Remember that Exif is dedicated to store camera information, where IPTC and XMP are more used to store post-process text information such as rights management.
-So, it is not recommended to edit the metadata injected by the camera that took the photograph; on the other hand, you can add information about the author, copyright, etc. Detailed description of supported entries is `available online <https://exiv2.org/metadata.html>`_.
+So, it is not recommended to edit the metadata injected by the camera that took the photograph; on the other hand, you can add information about the author, copyright, etc. See description of supported text entries in  :ref:`DAM Section <authorship_copyright>` of this manual.

 Note that you can synchronize some specific metadata entries from one chunk to another one, as for example the comments which is available in Exif, IPTC, and XMP as separate entries.
 Mark the check boxes corresponding to the entries you wish to copy from one format to another.